hogyun3709/object-detection/README.md

 ![test-gif](https://github.com/hogyun3709/object-detection-fashion/blob/master/object-detection-test.gif)

 ***
-### There will be series of dependency issues while trying to run the program.
+#### There will be series of dependency issues while trying to run the program.
 Happy to help you if you have issues.
 ***
-## Generally, this repo aims to explain how to create the obj-detection model with your own data. <br>
+#### Generally, this repo aims to explain how to create the obj-detection model with your own data. <br>
-## Along with the document that create your own detection model, this repo will update with clothing detection model and how to use gan in future